Utsunomiya Tochigi, Japan Travel Guide

 Start with "Ohayo gozaimasu" (Good morning), "Konnichiwa" (Hello), and "Konbanwa" (Good night).

 Learn "Sumimasen" (Excuse me) for asking for help and "Ikura desu ka?"
-(How much is it?).
+(What does it cost?).

 "Arigatou gozaimasu" (Thank you very much) is always appreciated.
-Use it often.
+Use it frequently.

 Immerse yourself in Japanese the culture via different media before your trip.
 This builds anticipation and provides valuable context.